lshillman/password-generator/README.md

 # Secure Password Generator

-A wretched little JS app that uses window prompts to collect parameters that will ultimately be used to generate a password.
+A wretched little JS app viewable [here](https://lshillman.github.io/password-generator/) that uses window prompts to collect parameters that will ultimately be used to generate a password.
+To use, load the page and click the big red button.

 Part of my goal here was to start getting comfortable with user input in JS.
 If I were actually building a generator for myself, the UX would be quite different.